souperdoupe/crunkbong/configs/firefox/README.md

-Extract and place it in ~/.mozilla/firefox/*.default
+Extract and place in ~/.mozilla/firefox/*.default

 If you're on Windows, there's a similar folder somewhere else.
 Just put it there.